JamesA-Hunter/javascript-snake-clone-from-scratch/README.md

 # issues
-- rendering the scene is very very unoptimized and could be improved by only redrawing the player instead of the entire grid
+- rendering the scene is very very unoptimized and could be improved by only redrawing the player and score point instead of the entire grid

 ## to do
 - calculate big o' cost of gameLogic()